underdogio-archive/pup-legacy/CONTRIBUTING.md

 - Remember that docs are for both designers and developers.
 - Prefer mixins over extends.

+### Organization

+The organization of our styles is loosely based on [SmaCSS](https://smacss.com/), but with a focus on the cascading nature of CSS.

+#### Base

+Styles for element tags.

+Examples:
+  - HTML element
+  - Images
+  - Links

+#### Layout

+Styles that affect layout and have no other visual styling.

+Examples:
+  - Container
+  - Grid
+  - Sections

+#### Components

+Reusable bits and pieces of a user interface.

+Examples:
+  - Buttons
+  - Dropdowns
+  - Wells

+#### Helpers

+Small atomic classes (usually with just one or two rules) that override some default styling.

+Examples:
+  - Centering text
+  - Floating elements
+  - Setting background color

 ## JavaScript

 If you are creating a component that requires JavaScript, create a new module in the `scripts/components` directory.